-This easy vegan ricotta is thick, creamy, and deliciously cheesy.
-It only requires 5 ingredients (plus salt and water).
+This easy vegan ricotta is thick, creamy, and deliciously cheesy!
+Best of all, it only requires 5 simple ingredients (plus salt and water).

-I find it is a great plant-based replacement for traditional ricotta cheese.
+I find it's a great plant-based replacement for traditional ricotta cheese.
+The chickpeas and almond flour come together beautifully for a rich texture full of nutrients and protein.

 Ingredients for Vegan Ricotta

-- Almond flour: I use natural, super-fine almond flour from Bob's Red Mill.
-The natural oils from the nuts helps to bind the mixture.
-Plus it provides a buttery, creamy texture and taste.
-(I have not tried substituting soaked raw cashews in place of the almond flour, but I suspect it could work just fine.)
+- Almond flour: I use super-fine blanched almond flour.
+The natural oils from the nuts helps bind the ricotta mixture.
+Plus it provides a buttery, creamy texture and taste!
+(I haven't tried substituting soaked raw cashews in place of the almond flour, but I suspect it could work.)

 - Nutritional yeast: This is what gives it a savory, cheesy flavor.
 You can add more if desired.